 If you click on the arrow just below the featured questions, the window drops down to show even more semantically related searches.

-These additional questions cover many (but not all) of the possible types of information the user is actually seeking with the original query.
+These additional questions cover many (but not all) of the possible types of information the user is actually seeking the original query.
 You can then click on the arrows to the right of the questions to dropdown the window to find the answers.

 Here’s a breakdown of those 5 additional questions: